Everything you need to know about decaf coffee, explained by baristas

 Health Benefits

 'Decaf coffee may be especially healthy for those who cannot tolerate caffeinated coffee.
-The lower part of the stomach is also not as stimulated with decaf coffee, because it tends to be lower in acidity'.
-If your have gastritis symptoms, decaf coffee can really improve your day-to-day life.
+The lower part of the stomach is also not as stimulated with decaf coffee, because it tends to be lower in acidity.
+If your have gastritis symptoms, decaf coffee can really improve your day-to-day life.'

-Good quality decaf coffee can come with the same health benefits of normal coffee.
+Good quality decaf coffee can come with the same health benefits as normal coffee.
 It's still packed with fiber and antioxidants.
 Howard Gill, Head of Coffee at Grind, says 'moderate coffee consumption shows signs of promoting longevity, reducing the risk of ailments such as Alzheimer's, diabetes, and cardiovascular diseases.'

 Those who are trying to reduce their caffeine intake, but still want that delicious coffee flavor will find that decaf is a much healthier alternative.
 Howard says, 'as with most things in life, excess is seldom the answer.
 While coffee exhibits positive attributes, moderation is the golden rule.
-So, if you're accustomed to indulging in super-sized lattes, consider scaling down for a balanced approach to your coffee journey'.
+So, if you're accustomed to indulging in super-sized lattes, consider scaling down for a balanced approach to your coffee journey.'
 He has lots of tips on how to enjoy coffee and incorporate sustainable quality roasts into your coffee rituals.

 Grind's Head of Coffee, Howey, has worked in coffee for nearly 20 years.
 He joined the Grind team in 2016 to set up their very own roastery in London.
 Since then, the roastery team has gone from a one-man band of just Howey to over 20 people.